-- Faculty members (other than Department Chairs) will provide an Annual Self-Evaluation, a current Professional Activities Summary (PAS), a current curriculum vitae (CV), and student course evaluations for the evaluation year to their Department Chair.
+- Faculty Members (other than Department Chairs) will provide an Annual Self-Evaluation, a current Professional Activities Summary (PAS), a current curriculum vitae (CV), and student course evaluations for the evaluation year to their Department Chair.
 Persons in tenuretrack appointments should have a yearly peer observation of their teaching performance as well, but would not need to submit them until the years designated for a Portfolio Performance Review. - 2.
-The Department Chair will review all materials, including any supplemental materials the department requests, and will write an evaluation letter summarizing their findings and recommendations. - a.
-In the event of a positive annual evaluation, the review process stops with the chair's evaluation, and the chair will provide a copy of the evaluation letter to the faculty member, the Dean, and the Provost's Office for the faculty member's file.
+The Department Chair will review all materials, including any supplemental materials the department requests, and peer observations (if needed), and will write an evaluation letter summarizing their findings. - a.
+In the event of a positive annual evaluation, the review process stops with the Chair's evaluation, and a copy of the evaluation letter is to be provided to the faculty member, the Dean, and the Provost's Office for the faculty member's file.

 - b.
 In the event of a negative annual evaluation, the process will proceed to the next step. - 3.
-The Department Chair will forward all materials, including the chair's letter, to the Dean of the College. - 4.
+The Department Chair will forward all materials, including the Chair's recommendation, to the Dean of the College. - 4.
 The Dean of the College will review all materials and recommendations and advise the faculty member and the Provost of the result of the evaluation. - 5.
 The Dean of the College is responsible for annually reviewing Department Chairs using procedures similar to the ones above, with negative evaluations escalating to the Provost.